SOP for Scrap Classifications in Soap Industry

 Soap bar mfg.-scrap classification, segregation and addition

-Scrap generated during machine cleaning, breakdown, maintenance, etc needs to be properly bagged and to be used as B type post-COMPANYQA clearance.
+Scrap generated during machine cleaning, breakdown, maintenance, etc needs to be properly bagged and to be used as B-type post-COMPANYQA clearance.

 All this needs to be used as online recycles as B types to Duplex plodder recycle system.

-Ensure no plastic wrapper goes to plodder.
+Ensure no plastic wrapper goes to the plodder.

 Segregation needs to be done in a manner where light is optimum and visibility is clear.
 The table always is used for doing this activity and it needs to be free from any contamination.